Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

-A derived filter must minimally implement the ``declare_interface`` and ``execute`` methods, but it is highly encouraged that a new filter implement ``verify_params`` as well. ``verify_params`` alerts uses to errors and unexpected parameters.
+A derived filter must minimally implement the ``declare_interface`` and ``execute`` methods, but it is highly encouraged that a new filter implement ``verify_params`` as well. ``verify_params`` alerts users to input errors and unexpected parameters.

 .. note::

-    Developing a flow filter will require a working knowledge of the Conduit API.
+    Developing a flow filter requires a working knowledge of the Conduit API.
     In the :ref:`tutorials` section under ``Conduit Examples``, there are several examples of basic Conduit usage.
 More Conduit tutorial resources can be found in the `Conduit documentation <https://llnl-conduit.readthedocs.io/en/latest/tutorial_cpp.html>`_.